blockmason/simple-ownership-contract-demo/GoChain.md

 [GoChain](https://gochain.io) is a scalable, high performance and low cost blockchain that supports smart contracts and distributed applications.
 GoChain is fully compatible with existing Ethereum wallets, smart contracts and tools and boasts significantly faster transactions (1300 tps) and lower fees (7500x cheaper) than Ethereum.

-In this activity, we will use Link to record ownership of assets (in this example, collectible digital stamps) on both GoChain and Ethereum Testnets and compare performances.
+In this activity, we will use Link to record ownership of assets (in this example, collectible digital stamps) on the GoChain Testnet.

 **Note:** This example builds on an earlier activity posted here: https://blockmason.link/create-a-decentralized-ownership-app-using-blockmason-link